ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The code above is generated from `create_loopback` within the `interface.api.json`.
-The structure represents the binary API request call, and usually contains a set of fields which can be set to required values (like MAC address of the loopback interface in this example).
+The code above is generated from `create_loopback` within `interface.api.json`.
+The structure represents the binary API request call, and usually contains a set of fields which can be set to required values (e.g. MAC address of the loopback interface).

 Every VPP request call requires a response:

 ```go
 type CreateLoopbackReply struct {